Understanding of the properties of neural network approaches for transient light curve approximations: PLAsTiCC Dataset

 \subsection{Supernova classification}

-We also test the approximation methods on supernovae classification problem.
-For that, we take the same light curves described in the previous section and divided them into two classes.
-Objects with \{90, 67, 52\} class names in PLAsTiCC are considered as a positive class.
-They are SN~Ia, SN~Ia-91bg and SN~Iax supernova types respectively.
-All other objects are considered as a negative class.
+We also tested the approximation methods in application to the supernova classification problem.
+To accomplish that, we took the same light curves as described in the previous section and divided them in two classes.
+To be more precise, objects with \{90, 67, 52\} class labels in the PLAsTiCC which are SN~Ia, SN~Ia-91bg, and SN~Iax supernova types respectively, were considered as the positive class.
+All other objects were labeled as a negative class.

-We use the approximation methods for light curve augmentation and transforming them into 1D images with 6 channels as it is described in Section~\ref{sec:sup_class}.
-Here we use the same optimal hyperparameter values estimated in the previous section.
-The images are feed into CNN for the classification.
-About 60\% of the light curves are used to train the CNN, and other 40\% are used to estimate the classification quality.
+As a next step, we used the approximation methods for light curve augmentation and transformed the light curves into 1D images with 6 channels as it is described in Section~\ref{sec:sup_class}.
+Here we used the same optimal hyperparameter values estimated in the previous section.
+The images were used as an input for the CNN classifier model.
+About 60\% of the light curves were used to train the CNN and the other 40\% were used to estimate the classification quality.
 The metric values are demonstrated in Tab.~\ref{tab:classification_metrics_plastic}.

-The results show that Gaussian Processes are the best based on the all quality metrics.
-Normalizing flows hold the second place with differences from the GP model within the uncertainty values.
+The results show that GP model is the best approximation method if we compare all the quality metrics.
+However, the NF model can be ranked second with differences from the GP model within the margin of the error.
 In general, all methods demonstrate similar results.
-We conclude, that the choice of the approximation method does not have significant impact on the supernovae classification results.
+In conclusion, it should be stated that the choice of the approximation method does not have a significant impact on the supernova classification results.